 Here are a some of the drawbacks of this form of business financing:

-- Daily or Weekly Payments: Most MCAs have daily or weekly payment terms.
-These work well for businesses with consistent daily revenue such as restaurants but may not suitable for businesses with less consistent cash flow such as consultants, construction companies and lawyers.
+•Daily or Weekly Payments: Most MCAs have daily or weekly payment terms.
+These work well for businesses with consistent daily revenue such as restaurants but may not be suitable for businesses with less consistent cash flow such as consultants, construction companies and lawyers.

 A fast cash advance feels like a gift, but it’s important to remember that it’s not free money!